-Our Culinary Journey Around the World is jumping over to explore Ireland for a few weeks. . .
-I figured since I’m Irish and it’s getting close to St. Patricks Day it’s just gotta be done!
-I’m quiet in love with Ireland and I’m so excited to share some of it’s beautiful sights with you later in the post but first, lets enjoy some Irish Soda Farls together. 🙂
+Irish Soda Farls Recipe is a quick and simple soda bread that cooks in a skillet or griddle!
+Our Culinary Journey Around the World is jumping over to explore Ireland for a few weeks.
+I figured since I’m Irish and it’s getting close to St. Patricks Day it’s just got to be done!
+This recipe traditionally came from Northern Ireland we are exploring Dublin, Ireland today.
+I’m quiet in love with Ireland and I’m so excited to share some of it’s beautiful sights with you later in the post but first, lets enjoy some Irish Soda Farls together.

 Irish food is known for the quality and freshness of its ingredients.
 Most cooking is done without herbs or spices, except for salt and pepper.
 Foods are usually served without sauce or gravy.

 The staples of the Irish diet have traditionally been potatoes, grains (especially oats), and dairy products.
 Potatoes still appear at most Irish meals, with potato scones, similar to biscuits or muffins, a specialty in the north.
 The Irish have also been accomplished cheesemakers for centuries.
 Ireland makes about fifty types of homemade “farmhouse” cheeses, which are considered delicacies.

 Let take a look at some of the breath-taking places to visit in Ireland. . . someday I want to go and explore it all!

 Today, we are taking a look at some of the amazing sights that Dublin has to offer

 Erected in the early thirteenth century on the site of a Viking settlement, Dublin Castle served for centuries as the headquarters of English, and later British, administration in Ireland.
 In 1922, following Ireland’s independence, Dublin Castle was handed over to the new Irish government.
 It is now a major government complex and a key tourist attraction. . .